 The process of officially enrolling in courses after appropriate academic advising and payment of tuition and fees.
 Click here to download the registration form.

 An acronym for Student Aid Report, a federal form indicating a student’s eligibility for financial aid.

 An acronym for the Scholastic Aptitude Test, a pre-college assessment exam, usually taken in high school.

 A listing of courses offered in a given semester.
 Your schedule reflects each course you are registered for.

 Courses in biology, chemistry, environmental science, and physical science.

-A process used to evaluate a set of criteria for entrance into a specialized program; e.g., Human Services, OD&D and Radiologic Technology.
+A process used to evaluate a set of criteria for entrance into a specialized program; e.g., Human Services, OD&D and Radiologic Technology, and Veterinary Technology.